Written by: John Mascari, COO and Co-Founder at Blueland

 What Are The Environmental Implications Of PVA?

 Research on PVA is just starting to gain traction, and more research is needed to determine the specific impacts of PVA on our environment.
 However, PVA is a plastic pollutant, finding its way into our waterways and soils.
-While further research needs to be done, the presence of intact or partially degraded plastic from dishwasher and laundry detergent pacs in the environment has been documented.
+While further research needs to be done, the presence of intact or partially degraded plastic from dishwasher and laundry detergent pods in the environment has been documented.